JoeBillingsley/Providence/README.md

 The core algorithm is fairly simple it just takes your best estimate and [doubles it](http://xkcd.com/1658/).
 Well it's a little more complex than that but not too much.
 It's based on work by [Shan He and Leandro Minku](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.301.5198&rep=rep1&type=pdf) who applied machine learning algorithms to software effort datasets to build models that could predict the effort of future projects.
 The algorithm uses a multi-objective algorithm to optimise for different error metrics simueltaneously which smooths over problems with the individual metrics.
 After running it for some number of generations the best non-dominated solution for each metric goes into an ensemble.
 When a new project comes in the project is fed to each of the members in the ensemble and the average effort over all of the predictions is produced.

 ## How do I use it?
-You can compile and run the tool with:
+The project comes bundled with a gradle helper so you can compile and run the tool with a single command.

 #### Windows
 ```shell